klabhub/datajoint-neurostim/README.md

 1. Install miniconda
 1. Follow the instructions from the suite2p readme to install suite2p in its own conda environment named 'suite2p'

+There are two ways in which Matlab can call the Python code.
+The first ('InProcess') is by letting Matlab know where to find the python you just installed.

-1. Tell Matlab where to find Python.
-For instanc, I did this:
+For instance, I did this:

 ```matlab
 pyenv('ExecutionMode','InProcess','Version','c:\Users\bartk\miniconda3\envs\suite2p\python.exe');